Damages in the Middle East and Africa: Trends from recent cases and some challenges

 |Other information||No comparable transactions||Prior forecasts may no longer be valid||Replacement value difficult to ascertain (intangibles)|

-|Treatment of specific factors||Uncertainty and country risk may have an impact on the reliability of this method||Analysis of single risk factors is needed on a case by case basis to grasp the complexity of the business environment||Company-specific|
+|Treatment of specific factors||Uncertainty and country risk may have an impact on the reliability of this method||Analysis of single risk factors is needed on a case-by-case basis to grasp the complexity of the business environment||Company-specific|

 |Overall||Impractical (particularly in small countries)||Future scenarios could be seen as speculative||Affected by management bias|

 In the DCF approach, the discount rate represents the opportunity cost of the capital employed to finance a business or a project.
 Calculating an appropriate discount rate for use in DCF calculations requires a logical support for the specific risks affecting the project.
-Different risk factors stemming from the specific jurisdiction where the project takes place generally imply different risk profiles and activities deployed in jurisdictions with risk factors that can enlarge the variability of potential outcomes for the project (such as changing its future costs or delaying its development) command inherently higher discount rates, reducing - all other things equal - the present value of such projects.
+Different risk factors stemming from the specific jurisdiction where the project takes place generally imply different risk profiles and activities deployed in jurisdictions with risk factors that can enlarge the variability of potential outcomes for the project (such as changing its future costs or delaying its development) command inherently higher discount rates, reducing – all other things being equal – the present value of such projects.